madhu89-70/Library-Hostel-return-system/docs/README.md

-# Smart Timed Hostel Return System
+# Smart Entry and Exit System

-A complete end-to-end system for tracking student return times from the library to the hostel using face recognition, a Flask backend, a Streamlit dashboard, and Arduino-based gate control.
+A timed end-to-end system for tracking student travel times between the library and the hostel using face recognition, a backend, a dashboard, and Arduino-based gate control.

 ## Project Structure
 - `backend/`: Flask server (API, Database, Scheduler).